 Head coach Jim Harbaugh took the Wolverines job in 2015 to much fanfare.
-The Michigan alumnus was viewed as the man to bring the program back to the promised land.
-Harbaugh has gone 47-18 overall and 32-12 in Big Ten play.
+The Michigan alumnus was viewed as the man to bring the program back to the NCAA promised land.

-Harbaugh is climbing up the ranks of Michigan history in terms of games coached, and there’s still time to cement his legacy among the greats in Wolverines history.
+Harbaugh is climbing up the ranks of Michigan history in terms of games coached, however, and there’s still time to cement his legacy among the greats in Wolverines history.
 Here are the top coaches of Michigan’s past that he can use for inspiration.

 |Bo Schembechler||Fielding Yost||Harry Kipke||Lloyd Carr||Fritz Crisler|

 Michigan football traces its roots back to 1878.
 The program has put forth a number of memorable squads and featured plenty of stellar players through the years, and the Wolverines faithful are among the most loyal throughout the world of college athletics.

-The official colors of the university are maize and blue, which were selected at a committee meeting way back in 1867.
+The official colors of the university are maize and blue, which were selected at a committee meeting in 1867.
 The fight song is known as “The Victors” and was composed by a student in 1898.
-Here are other notable nuggets from Michigan history.
+Here are other notable nuggets from Michigan history entering the 2021 season.